 In the beginning of this article we asked the basic question, "Exactly, what is an Intranet?"
 Having created this article, I would like to give you a different definition that truly embraces the potential of your Intranet.

 "Your Intranet is an online hub that can greatly increase the productivity of your business, though helping each of your users do their work in a much faster, simpler, more efficient way."

 My question to you now is simple: Are you putting this definition right in the center of everything you are doing with your intranet?

 At Emgage, we are passionate about helping Users do their work more effectively and more efficiently, and all our products are designed to help you do this.
 To get a free personal one-on-one demonstration of our products, fill out the form below.

-See how Prime's SharePoint navigation features can greatly improve your Intranet and overall workplace productivity.
+See how Emgage's navigation features can greatly improve your Intranet and overall workplace productivity.